 Either due to time or computational constraints there are a few areas that this project will not be covering.
 Firstly, due to the lack of understanding the advanced Biology of the inner workings of ECs, I will be unable to implement all the of rules biologists have found that cause cellular senescence.

 Another area I will not be covering are the multiple ways the endothelial monolayer gap can be filled during healing.
 I am only modelling the spreading of adjacent ECs into the gap due to the decrease in pressure caused by the lack of cells pushing back.
-The other ways the gap can be filled include: hyperplasia of existing endothelial cells and engraftment of circulating endothelial progenitor cells 7.
+The other ways the gap can be filled include: hyperplasia of existing endothelial cells and engraftment of circulating endothelial progenitor cells [7].

-I am also assuming, that I am modelling ECs from a healthy person with a Hayflick limit of 50,18
+I am also assuming, that I am modelling ECs from a healthy person with a Hayflick limit of 50, ignoring deficiencies such as Werner syndrome which causes individuals to have a population growth of 53% and total replicative life span of 27% compared to normal cells [18].

-I will not be creating a graphical user interface () for the user to in the simulation.
+I will not be creating a graphical user interface (GUI) for the user to change parameters on the fly in the simulation.
 All parameters will be set at the beginning of the simulation and shall remain unchanged.
 To observe the effect of the changing parameters, several simulations must be run with varying initial conditions.

-3.3 then provide a mitigation plan to decrease severity
+3.3 Risk Analysis

+I’ve included all the risks I believe are associated with my project below.
+I outline the nature of the risk, then give it a likelihood and impact score from 1 – 4, 1 being unlikely / negligible and 4 being very likely / project threatening then provide a mitigation plan to decrease severity.